jessiepusateri/technicals/algorithms/depth-first-search.md

 DFS is preferred if we want to visit every node in the graph.

+Marking visited nodes in not required in graphs without cycles (ex. trees)!

 **Time Complexity**: Worst O(|V| + |E|)

 **Space**: Worst O(|V|)